DigitaleDeltaOrg/uni-api/README.md

 Notes:

 - Observations are considered immutable.
 Incorrect observations will have to be removed and re-added.
+- References are *not* considered immutable.
+For instance: the name of a taxon may change, but the taxon itself remains the same.
-- References are not considered immutable.
-Removal is only allowed to be removed if no observation uses the reference.
+- Removal of a reference is *only allowed* if no observation in the system uses the reference.

 #### /reference/add